MarCnu/edx-platform/docs/en_us/data/source/internal_data_formats/package.rst

    ``prod-edxapp-005``

+   You use these subdirectory names to identify the site on which events took place.

-   Each of these directories contains an encrypted log file of event data for every day that events occurred on that server.
+   Each of these subdirectories contains an encrypted log file of event data for every day that events occurred on that server.
 These event tracking data files are named ``{date}-{org}.log.gpg``.

 #.
 Use your private key to decrypt the extracted log files.
 See :ref:`Decrypt